malotian/webinar-pingfed-pingam/README.md

 To simulate a more realistic environment update the local hosts file:

 - `sudo vi /etc/hosts`
-  - add **{your-current-ip-address} pf.webinar.local pd.webinar.local openam.webinar.local playground.webinar.local**
+  - add **{your-current-ip-address} pf.webinar.local pd.webinar.local openam.webinar.local ds.webinar.local playground.webinar.local**
     - replace **{your-current-ip-address}** with the current IP address of your computer.
 Do NOT use *localhost* or *127.0.0.1*
-    - example: **192.168.0.12 pf.webinar.local pd.webinar.local openam.webinar.local playground.webinar.local**
+    - example: **192.168.0.12 pf.webinar.local ...**

 ### Install Frodo